vinodharanie/vinodharanie.github.io/_pages/about.md

 - /about/
 - /about.html
 ---
 Senior Backend Engineer with 10+ years of experience designing and building scalable Java and Spring Boot microservices for enterprise and platforms.
 Strong expertise in AWS cloud services, distributed systems, and high-availability backend architectures.
 Proven ability to optimize performance, reduce infrastructure costs, and lead cross-functional teams to deliver reliable, production-grade systems.
-I am actively seeking new career opportunities in the United States and hold a U.S. Green Card.
+I am actively seeking new career opportunities in the United States.

 ### Professional Certifications
 - [AWS Certified Solutions Architect - Associate (AWS SAA-C02)](https://www.credly.com/badges/8ad31d47-6807-4703-92a8-958d143fb262?source=linked_in_profile)